Spomky-Labs/u2f-php/doc/FIDO.md

 ## Response Handling

 The U2F device will compute the challenge sent in the previous step and will issue a registration response.
 The way you receive this response is out of scope of this library.
-For example, it can be done through a POST request body, a request header or in the quesry string.
+For example, it can be done through a POST request body, a request header or in the query string.

 In the following examples, we consider the variable `$computedRequest` contains the raw data from the U2F device.